-- Respond to any queries from BAAL-CUP Seminar and BAAL RD Workshop applicants/organizers. - Liaise with successful applicants re the details of seminar organization. - Ensure that BAAL-CUP Seminar organizers... - o produce the two required reports: one for BAAL News (maximum of 1,000 words) and another for Language Teaching (maximum of 1,800 words to be checked with the journal editor every year) within four weeks of the seminars; - Pass on the report for BAAL News to the BAAL Newsletter Editor. - Pass on the report for Language Teaching to the CUP contact and to the Editor of Language Teaching - Graeme Porte (editorlanguageteaching@gmail.com; gporte@gmail.com). - o send a budget account to the treasurer within two months of the seminars. - Ensure that BAAL RD Workshop organizers... - o produce one report for BAAL News (maximum of 1,000 words), which should be passed on to the BAAL Newsletter Editor. - o send a budget account to the treasurer within two months of the seminars. - Liaise with the BAAL Treasurer regarding the funding from CUP. - Advise BAAL-CUP Seminar and BAAL RD Workshop Organizers on conditions (e.g. checking CUP are invited to BAAL-CUP seminars).
+- Respond to any queries from BAAL-CUP Seminar and BAAL RD Workshop applicants/organizers. - Liaise with successful applicants re the details of seminar organization. - Ensure that BAAL-CUP Seminar organizers... - o produce the two required reports: one for BAAL News (maximum of 1,000 words) and another for Language Teaching (maximum of 1,800 words to be checked with the journal editor every year) within four weeks of the seminars;

+- Pass on the report for BAAL News to the BAAL Newsletter Editor. - Pass on the report for Language Teaching to the Editor of Language Teaching - Graeme Porte (editorlanguageteaching@gmail.com; gporte@gmail.com). - o send a budget account to the treasurer within two months of the seminars. - Ensure that BAAL RD Workshop organizers... - o produce one report for BAAL News (maximum of 1,000 words), which should be passed on to the BAAL Newsletter Editor. - send a budget account to the treasurer within two months of the seminars.